 Should You Use a Wet or Dry Cloth?

 When you think of cleaning a mark from a wall you may wonder whether a damp cloth or wet wipe will make the mark worse.

 If you have any doubts, try lightly wiping the mark with a clean, white, dry cloth to see if anything comes off.

 Another option is a simple pencil eraser which might just do the trick, so if you have a new clean one, then test a small area to see if the mark comes off.

 Crazy Tip: Use a new, clean tennis ball to get rid of scuff marks, just rub lightly over the mark and watch the magic happen!

 If dry cleaning isn’t working, try a simple clean sponge in warm water, baby wipe or kitchen wipe; these can be good for smaller areas of dirt and fingerprints.
 If the mark persists, then do not fret as you can try the below techniques:

-- Bicarbonate of soda: Mix bicarbonate of soda with water and use a sponge to apply the solution to the mark.
+- Bicarbonate of soda: Mix the bicarbonate of soda with water and use a sponge to apply the solution to the mark.
 Rub gently.
-The baking soda should break down whatever caused the mark in the first place.
+The bicarbonate of soda should break down whatever caused the mark in the first place.

 - Toothpaste: Yes, you read that correctly!
 Toothpaste can help clean your home as well as your teeth.
 Use an old toothbrush (but make sure it’s clean) and gently apply a small amount of toothpaste to the affected area.
 Make sure to wipe the residue off carefully.